 Similar to a barbell, the steel of the trap bar is the most important characteristic.
-Although it’s not as important in the large scheme of things as the tensile strength of the steel in a barbell due to their being more supporting structures in the trap bar, it still matters.
+Although it’s not as important in the large scheme of things as a barbell’s tensile strength, due to there being more supporting structures in the trap bar, it still matters.

-Most trap bars will be able to hold the weight you want to lift if the sleeves are long enough, but some bars begin to bow under the weight and are not only become more uncomfortable to use, but also not as safe.
+Most trap bars will be able to hold the weight you want to lift if the sleeves are long enough, but some bars begin to bow under the weight and not only become more uncomfortable to use but also become not as safe.

 An open-ended design is simply a better design.
 With the top of the line open-ended trap bars, they retain all of the benefits of a traditional trap bar and then some.
 A trap bar that isn’t enclosed increases in versatility dramatically.
-Suddenly, many more movements are available with a bar that was relegated largely for deadlifts, AND this is perfect for the home gym owner.
+Suddenly, many more movements are available with a bar that was relegated largely to deadlifts, and this is perfect for the home gym owner.

-It must be understood that the bars in our ranking are based upon our criteria.
+It must be understood that the bars on our list are based on our criteria.
 We didn’t just pick the best trap bar regardless of the price.
 We wanted to find the best trap bar for most people and then have various spending categories to determine the rest of the hierarchy.
-It’s easy to find the absolute best, often times you just look for the most expensive; choosing the best for most people while considering all of the factors involved, is much harder.
+It’s easy to find the absolute best, oftentimes you just look for the most expensive; choosing the best for most people while considering all of the factors involved, is much harder.